ArchaeoStat/ArchaeoPhases/.github/CONTRIBUTING.md

 * Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
 If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
 * Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.
 * Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
 The title of your PR should briefly describe the change.
 The body of your PR should contain `Fixes #issue-number`.
 * For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
-Follow the style described in <https://www.tesselle.org/style>.

 ### Code style

-* New code should follow the [style guide](https://www.tesselle.org/style).
 * We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.
-* We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
+* We use [tinytest](https://cran.r-project.org/package=tinytest) for unit tests.
 Contributions with test cases included are easier to accept.

 ## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](https://www.tesselle.org/conduct.html).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/ArchaeoStat/ArchaeoPhases/blob/master/.github/CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.